TimCri/TimCri/README.md

 ## 🔥 Projects

-Here are some projects I’ve worked on—each with a visual and a short breakdown.
+Here are some projects I’ve worked on.
 1.
 ---

 ## 📊 Development Activity

---
+---

 ## 🎯 What I’m Up To
 - 🌱 Currently learning: Advanced **Java** + **Security Fundamentals**
 - 💡 Exploring: Capture the Flag (CTF) challenges & secure system design & Hackathons